equalframework/equal-doc/docs/advanced/security.md

 define('R_MANAGE',	16); 	// autorisation to manage the rights
 ```

-### Default rights
+!!!
+Notes "Default rights"
-In any case, all users receive the default permissions, defined in the configuration file (see //DEFAULT_RIGHTS// constant in `/config.inc.php`).
+    All users receive the default permissions, defined in the configuration file (`/config.json`) through setting `DEFAULT_RIGHTS`.

 ### AccessController.php